-Employers can however, take a chance on you.
-Actually, every time a company hires anyone, they are taking chances.
+Employers can however, be convinced to take a chance on you.
+Every time a company hires anyone, they are taking a chance.
 They try to mitigate the risks as much as possible by surveying resumes for the most qualified people, interviewing those people to find the best fit, and then conducting background checks to check for red flags.

 Still, when employers sign that contract, they’re taking a gamble.
 Resumes can be exaggerated, people who are great in interviews aren’t always great on the job, and background screens miss things.
 Hiring the wrong person is messy and expensive.